ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 The format and the way of submission of solutions is electronic: take readable snapshots or scans of *neatly* hand-written, numbered pages, indicating your student number.
 Convert to one .pdf document.
 (If you hate handwriting, you can typeset your solutions and upload them as .pdf or .doc but then you will have to spend extra time doing the sketches/diagrams which you'd otherwise quickly do by hand.)
 You submit your term work to Quercus/Assignments before the deadline posted in the syllabus.
 Your TA will be an authority on this process.
 Your solutions may be checked for possible plagiarism (i.e., overlap with fellow student's work or with internet pages; if you quote online resources, clearly reference the source).

 Everything you submit and the comments by the marking TA will be visible on Quercus.
 It will allow multiple submission of the files before deadline, so if you have corrections to your solution please post an updated file before the deadline (so it's not marked as late).
 You will be able to see and check a computational/calculational solution against a published one.
 This will make long explanations by the marker (TA) unnecessary, so don't expect very detailed comments on Quercus.
-Individual problems will have a nominal point value displayed, abd the TA will summarize your marks relative to these max scores.
+Individual problems will have a nominal point value displayed, and the TA will report your marks relative to these max scores.
 But the eventual "out of" or maximum score for a given task will be decided by the lecturer, and sometimes slightly re-adjusted toward the end of the course in your favor.
 Check the preliminary results file further down on this web page.
 The "out of" line gives the number of points yielding 100% mark for a given task.

 A fully solved problem may require all of the following steps: